 As a creative writing teacher I’ve also written about getting into print for magazines varying from Freelance Market News through to Mslexia, the magazine for women who write:

-Click here to visit my Creative Writing page.
+Click here to see some Creative Writing exercises.